shining a light on the hidden harvest ...

 Are you a business, association, or other organisation interacting with wild plant ingredients and interested to engage?

 - Review the WildCheck Platform

 - Consider signing the We Use Wild Pledge

 Explore the latest news and events relevant to the project and our work within sustainability for trade in wild plants.

 Explore TRAFFIC reports related to plants, harvesting, flora, and sustainability issues.

-TRAFFIC's Wild at Home project is generously funded by the Swedish Postcode Foundation.
+TRAFFIC's Wild at Home project took place from August 2020-October 2022 and was generously funded by the Swedish Postcode Foundation.